mjforan/rm_motors_ros/README.md

 For debugging, you may want to `sudo apt install -y can-utils`, which adds useful commands such as `candump` and `cansend`.

 Connect the red wire to the "H" pin on CAN0, with the black wire going to the "L" pin.
 If these are the only two hosts on the CAN bus, set the HAT jumper and motor DIP switch to enable the CAN termination resistors.
-Power the motor with 24VDC.
-The datasheet says it will draw 3A max but I have seen it hit almost 4A when overloaded.
+Power the motor with 24VDC 4A.

 # Software Setup
 Must have ROS 2 and Rust installed, with `gm6020_hw` and `gm6020_example` in a colcon workspace.
-Don't forget to install dependencies with rosdep.
+Don't forget to install dependencies with rosdep, and `cargo install cargo-expand`.
 The [Docker image](#docker) will do all the setup for you.

 The gm6020_can library has some [simple examples](gm6020_hw/gm6020_can/README.md#c-example) to try.